kenedii/CryptoWalletInfo/README.md

 # CryptoWalletInfo
-All in one Python library to retrieve real time Cryptocurrency Market Info & Wallet Balance information along with fiat conversions.
+All in one Python library to retrieve real time Cryptocurrency Market Info, Wallet Balance information, and fiat conversions.
 Supported chains: BTC, LTC, DOGE, ETH, DASH

 This uses Blockcyper API and Ethplorer API.
 No API tokens are needed.